⏳ The Wait Is Almost Over ⏳

 I understand—I’ve been lost in that sea too.

 But I’ve made it to the other side.
-I’ve learned the math, science, (and art) of tensors.

 It's Not Your Fault